 The Rheumatology Clinic is an important resource for patients in Greater Cincinnati and beyond.
 We have more than 4,000 patient visits and 550 new patients a year.
 Thanks to our collaboration and commitment to family-centered care, we’re a resource for patients with a variety of rheumatic conditions.

-The Clinic for Autoinflammatory Diseases offers specialized, multidisciplinary care for children with periodic fever and autoinflammatory syndromes.
+The Autoinflammatory Disease Center offers specialized, multidisciplinary care for children with periodic fever and autoinflammatory syndromes.

 The Lupus Center at Cincinnati Children's Hospital Medical Center is a specialized program in the Division of Rheumatology providing comprehensive care to children, adolescents and young adults with lupus and related diseases.
 It is the only pediatric lupus center in the Midwest.